‘Théâtre’

 An exceptional collaboration

-It was the RMFAB and their director Michel Draguet who decided to acquire this work, given its exceptional heritage value.
+It was the RMFAB and its then director, Michel Draguet, who decided to acquire this work, given its exceptional heritage value.
 Thanks to financial support from the Eliane Vercaempt Fund and the role as facilitator played by the King Baudouin Foundation, the three volumes of Maurice Maeterlinck’s Théâtre, illustrated by Léon Spilliaert, are now part of Belgium’s public heritage.
 This was a rescue operation made possible thanks to the very unique collaboration between the RMFAB, the Flemish Community and the King Baudouin Foundation.

 Type: